OKperry/OKperry.github.io/_posts/2021-08-22-Agent-Sudo-Write-UP.md

 ### Enumaration

 In this first stage we will scan the server for any open ports.
 This allows us to find vulnrabale services that can be later exploited.
-I will use the command - nmap -sV -p- [MACHINE IP], this gives us a scan of the common ports (-p-) as well as the more information of the servers running on them ports (-sV).
+I will use the command - nmap -sV -p- [MACHINE IP], this gives us a scan of the common ports (-p-) as well as information about the services running  (-sV).
 This is our result

 ![image-20210821092835904](/assets/thm-agent-wu/image-20210821092835904.png)